Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/lessons/lesson-12.md

 1. Define scales from that subset's domain
 1. Render both axes

-Don't draw the marks (bars, dots, lines) yet — that's next class.
-Today's goal is a correctly-scaled, correctly-labeled empty chart.
+Don't draw the marks (bars, dots, lines) yet.
+Your first goal is a correctly-scaled, correctly-labeled empty chart.

 <!-- > -->